MadrinNancy256/Bookmark-Items/README.md

 *Got afew questions below;*
 #How to make auser login Once?;

-#How to actually make the webpage change language when the user selects his/her native lnaguge listed;
+#How to actually make the webpage change language when the user selects his/her native language listed;

 #How to use Readme.md(syntax), is it possible to upload avideo or photo in it?

 #Your support is much apperciated!
 Thanks!